jjanuszex/fastAPI_blog/README.md

 - ORM - Object Reliational Mapper - sits between database and us
 - DBMS - sits between app and database

+29. Local env variables, we have to set it up